alphagov/rp-onboarding-tech-docs/README.md

 ## Get a local copy of the files

-Whilst it's possible to make changes directly to the content files using GitHub's built-in editing facilities, checking out the source materials to your local machine has the advantage that you can see any warnings generated when the source reStructuredText files are compiled into HTML.
+While it's possible to make changes directly to the content files using GitHub's built-in editing facilities, checking out the source materials to your local machine has the advantage that you can see any warnings generated when the source reStructuredText files are compiled into HTML.
 It's also the only way to add binary files such as images.

 Clone the repository using the command below.
 ```